- Just like everyone else…

-A birth plan is a statement of a woman’s preferred plan of care during labour and postnatally.
-It does not have any formal legal status, but it ought to be respected by healthcare professionals unless the woman gives her consent to a different plan of care.
+A birth plan is a statement of a woman or birthing person’s preferred plan of care during labour and postnatally.
+It does not have any formal legal status, but it ought to be respected by healthcare professionals unless the individual gives their consent to a different plan of care.

-A birth plan may be used as evidence of consent or lack of consent if a woman later challenges the treatment that she has received.
+A birth plan may be used as evidence of consent or lack of consent if a person later challenges the treatment that they have received.

-If treatment that a woman has requested in her birth plan is clinically contra-indicated (i.e. there are medical reasons for not providing the treatment), she should be told the reasons for refusing to provide the treatment.
+If treatment that a person has requested in their birth plan is clinically contra-indicated (i.e. there are medical reasons for not providing the treatment), they should be told the reasons for refusing to provide the treatment.

-Healthcare providers have a duty to prevent avoidable suffering, and so refusal of pain relief, or other forms of support during labour should be considered with reference to each woman’s individual circumstances and not solely on the basis of a hospital guideline or policy.
+Healthcare providers have a duty to prevent avoidable suffering, and so refusal of pain relief, or other forms of support during labour should be considered with reference to each woman and birthing person’s individual circumstances and not solely on the basis of a hospital guideline or policy.

 Can I decide what treatment my baby receives?

 Yes.
 Consent for any medical treatment or procedure, including the administration of a drug, must be sought from a person with ‘parental responsibility’ for the baby.
-This always includes the baby’s mother, but the baby’s father has parental responsibility only if certain criteria are met.
+This always includes the baby’s mother or birth giver, but the baby’s father or other parent has parental responsibility only if certain criteria are met.
 You can find a summary of parental responsibility on the NHS Choices website and in Scottish government guidance.
 If parents decline treatment for their child, healthcare professionals should respect their decision.

 Parents should not be forced into consenting to treatment by the threat of a referral to social services.
 A referral should only be made if there is a risk of significant harm to the baby.